zeh/unity-tidbits/net/kongregate/README.md

 Notice, however, that:

- * This won't work from Unity testing; because Kongregate API is JavaScript-based in their side, it needs to be running inside their website.
+ * This won't work when testing your game inside Unity; the Kongregate API depends on JavaScript located on their website.
  * Testing on the pre-publish screen won't work either (the `kongregate` object is not instantiated).
-The API only works when your game is properly published.
+The API only works after your game is properly published.
- * If you want to make sure your game is working with the API, go to its published page, add `?debug_level=4` to the URL of the game and reload the page.
+ * If you want to make sure your game is working with the API, go to its published page, add `?debug_level=4` to the URL of the game, and reload the page.
 This makes the JavaScript console (F12 on Chrome) output what the API is receiving from your game.
-You can then make sure the API calls are being received.

 Caveats
 -------